Gabe Vasquez: Tenure

 In 2023, Vasquez introduced bipartisan legislation aimed at addressing the teacher shortage in Indian Country.
 The bill proposed providing federal pension benefits to educators working in tribal schools, seeking to improve teacher retention and support Native American students.

 Vasquez voted that year in favor of requiring healthcare workers to receive the COVID-19 vaccine.
 The following day, he opposed a resolution to end the COVID-19 national emergency.
 On women's health, he has supported abortion rights and advocated for codifying Roe v.
 Wade into federal law.

-In 2024, Vasquez voted in favor of the Protecting Americans from Foreign Adversary Controlled Applications Act, commonly referred to as the TikTok ban, which sought to address concerns over data security and foreign influence.
+In 2024, Vasquez voted in favor of the Protecting Americans from Foreign Adversary Controlled Applications Act, sometimes called the TikTok ban, which sought to address concerns over data security and foreign influence.
 On July 19, he called for President Joe Biden to withdraw from the 2024 presidential election, citing concerns over his age and ability to campaign effectively.

+In December 2025, NBC News and The New York Times reported that Vasquez had voted against a bill to reopen the federal government and then touted the money the bill delivered to his district.
+After the federal government was reopened, primarily with Republican votes, after a 43-day shutdown, Vasquez was among Democrats who "claimed credit for some provisions in the bill."
+Former Speaker Nancy Pelosi coined the term "vote no and take the dough" when Republicans took credit for money brought to their districts under bills they opposed.

+In September 2026, he voted for a resolution which denounced socialism and the Democratic Socialists of America, and called for the passage of the SAVE America Act.